-Standards and criteria for design, placement, installment and operation of these devices are covered in the Manual on Uniform Traffic Control Devices (MUTCD) and the Department's Railroad Procedure Manual.
+Standards and criteria for design, placement, installment and operation of these devices are covered in the Manual on Uniform Traffic Control Devices (MUTCD).
 The Department's Design Standards should also be consulted in the design of railroad crossings.

 6.2.2 Surfaces